pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 ![](../../.gitbook/assets/space-time.png)

 The star-tree data structure offers a configurable trade-off between space and time and lets us achieve a hard upper bound for query latencies for a given use case.
-In the following sections we will define the star-tree data structure, and explain how Pinot uses it to achieve low latencies with high throughput.
+The following sections cover the star-tree data structure, and explain how Pinot uses this structure to achieve low latencies with high throughput.

 ### Definitions